jonigata/retracker/README.md

 # Retracker

 Retracker is a development tool for Node.js that helps you manage and resume long-running processes.
-It's designed to save time during development by remembering the state of your operations, allowing you to pick up where you left off if your process is interrupted.
+It's designed to save time during development by remembering the sequence of function calls, allowing you to pick up where you left off if your process is interrupted.

 ## Key Concepts

 - Retracker works similarly to Docker in that it tracks the history of function calls and their arguments.
-- It doesn't cache return values of functions.
-Instead, it remembers the sequence of operations.
+- It remembers the sequence of operations, not the return values of functions.
 - If a function is called with different arguments than what's in the history, Retracker will "break" at that point and re-execute from there.
+- Retracker only tracks the inputs and outputs of the functions it wraps.
+It cannot track or reproduce side effects or destructive operations that occur within these functions.
+Such operations are outside the scope of Retracker's functionality.
+- The effectiveness of Retracker relies on the tracked functions being pure or having minimal side effects.
+Functions that modify global state or perform I/O operations may not behave as expected when replayed.

 ## Installation